byt3bit/primesym/index.md

 ## Feistel-MiMC and GMiMC
 Feistel-MiMC is designed using the same APN round function which is used in MiMC, in a Feistel mode.

-Generalized MiMC is an extension of the MiMC family.
-The two branch Feistel network used in MiMC is extended using well studied generalized Fesitel structures.
+Generalized MiMC is an extension of the Feistel-MiMC.
+The two branch Feistel network in Feistel-MiMC is extended using well studied generalized Fesitel structures.
 This block cipher family is used with a fixed key to build GMiMCHash in a Sponge mode.
-The main advantage of GMiMC is that it allows to use samller field sizes (compared to MiMC) to construct a hash function which has same security level as MiMCHash.
+The main advantage of GMiMC is that it allows to use samller field sizes (compared to MiMC) to construct a hash function which has same security level as Feistel-MiMCHash.

 ## Strakad and Poseidon